-Only retired sworn personnel can receive DMV Confidentiality of Home Address for life; all other classifications will have their DMV Confidentiality terminated upon leaving the department but it may take up to 3 years to take effect in the DMV database.
+Only retired sworn personnel can receive DMV Confidentiality of Home Address for life; all other classifications will have their DMV Confidentiality terminated upon leaving the Sheriff's Office but it may take up to 3 years to take effect in the DMV database.
 If you are requesting to receive a form in the mail, request it through the Retiree Update Form.

 For benefit questions please call the Riverside County Benefit Information Line at 951-955-4981 or email the Benefits Information Line.
 Additional benefits information can be found at the Riverside Sheriffs’ Association website.

 The phone number to the RSA is 951-653-5152.